estelle/flexbox/draft/04_flex_examples.md

       flex: auto;
     }

-The five links of the navigation, based on how we marked it up, appear by default on one line, but with no layout styling, with the widths based on the width of the text content.
-With flex display: flex on the nav and flex: auto on the links themselves, the flex items grow to take up 100% of the width.
-Had we used:
+The five links of the navigation, based on how we marked it up, appear by default on one line, with the widths based on the width of the text content.
+With flex `display: flex` on the nav and `flex: auto` on the links themselves, the flex items grow to take up all the available horizontal space.

+Had we declared:

     nav {
       display: block;